 Assurance products provide credibility and reliability of accounting information.
 They can assist entities in securing external financing from lenders and/or investors, help to uncover errors, limit tax issues due to incorrect payment, and educate owners and managers on the importance of accounting information and processes.
 Assurance products like audits should not be scary but should be embraced for their ability to provide comfort or corrective action to improve the organization.

 With the help of Vesta’s team, you no longer have to be fearful of audits.
-Contact your closest Vesta office, located in Fond du Lac, Sheboygan, Plymouth, Markesan, and Minocqua, to consult with one of our audit experts.
+Contact your closest Vesta office, located in Fond du Lac, Sheboygan, Milwaukee’s North Shore, and Greater Madison to consult with one of our audit experts.